maoberlehner/markus-oberlehner-net/content/blog/acceptance-testing-with-nightwatch-and-cucumber-browserstack.md

-intro = "Today, in the third and final part of this series about acceptance testing with Nightwatch.js and Cucumber.js, we will integrate automated cross-browser testing powered by BrowserStack into our workflow..." draft = false categories = ["Development"] tags = ["JavaScript", "TDD", "Front-End testing", "acceptance tests"]
+intro = "Today, in the third and final part of this series about acceptance testing with Nightwatch.js and Cucumber.js, we will integrate automated cross-browser testing powered by BrowserStack into our workflow..." draft = false categories = ["Development"] tags = ["JavaScript", "TDD", "Front-End testing", "Acceptance testing"]
 +++

 In the first part of this three-part series we've [set up a Nightwatch.js and Cucumber.js powered test environment](https://markus.oberlehner.net/blog/acceptance-testing-with-nightwatch-and-cucumber-setup/).
 In the second part we've looked at [how to write smart step definitions for Cucumber.js](https://markus.oberlehner.net/blog/acceptance-testing-with-nightwatch-and-cucumber-smart-step-definitions/).